Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

 (PLEASE DONT SUE ME Mojang/MICROSOFT!)

 DMCA IS IMMORAL
-THIS DOES NOT HAVE ANY 1.14 ASSETS
+THIS DOES NOT HAVE ANY 1.14 or 1.9.4 ASSETS

-Release Date: March 1st 2024
+Release Date: April  20th 2024

 (okay People I dont know how to code with java)
 *we will try to make it*